ehmpathy/declastruct/readme.md

 ### DeclastructDao

-the core abstraction that defines how to interact with a resource type:
+the core abstraction that defines how to get and set a resource type:

 ```ts
 interface DeclastructDao<TResource, TResourceClass, TContext> {